Apple pie: Serving

-Apple pie is often served à la mode, that is, topped with ice cream.
+In the UK, custard is the traditional serving with apple pie, although cream, either whipped or poured, is also used.
+Apple pie in the US is often served à la mode, that is, topped with ice cream.

-In another serving style, a piece of sharp cheddar cheese is placed on top of or alongside a slice of the finished pie.
-Apple pie with cheddar is popular in the American Midwest and New England, particularly in Vermont, where it is considered the state dish.
-In the north of England, Cheddar or Wensleydale cheese is often used.
+In another serving style originating in 17th century England, a piece of sharp cheddar or Wensleydale cheese is placed on top of a slice of the finished pie.
+This practice also occurs in the United States and Canada, particularly in regions with dairy farms, such as New England.

 Nutrition

-A commercially prepared apple pie is 52% water, 34% carbohydrates, 2% protein, and 11% fat (table).
-A 100-gram serving supplies 992 kJ of food energy and 13% of the US recommended Daily Value of sodium, with no other micronutrients in significant content (table).
+A commercially prepared apple pie in the United States is 52% water, 34% carbohydrates, 2% protein, and 11% fat (table).
+A reference serving of 100 g supplies 237 calories of food energy with no micronutrients in significant amounts (all below 10% DV, table).

+Pies around the world

+Canada

+With apples harvested as early as the 17th century in what is now Quebec and Nova Scotia, a Canadian apple pie recipe with Limberger cheese was recorded in 1920, and a 1934 cookbook described use of Canadian-grown sour apples.
+Canadian apple pies include mumble crumble, Dutch apple, and an apple maple pie featuring maple syrup.